P-p-H-d/mlib/README.md

 The reduce function can be the special keywords add, sum, and, or in which case the special function performing a sum/sum/and/or operation will be used.

+#### ALGO\_INSERT\_AT(containerDst, containerDstOPLIST, position, containerSrc, containerSrcOPLIST)

+Insert into the container 'contDst' at position 'position' all the values of container 'contSrc'.